 - The City of San Antonio has plans to build LTE wireless broadband connections using existing fiber-optic cable networks as part of its plan to connect 20,000 students’ homes to schools’ wireless networks.

-- The City of San Rafael has begun an initiative to increase internet access in the City’s Canal Neighborhood as part of a multi-tiered approach in addressing issues of digital equity and digital inclusion.
+- The City of San Rafael nears the launch of its Canal Wi-Fi network, an initiative to increase internet access in the City’s Canal Neighborhood as part of a multi-tiered approach in addressing issues of digital equity and digital inclusion.

 - The City of Seattle has updated the Office of the Mayor’s COVID-19 response page to include information on low-income internet offerings and changes to wired and wireless service offerings in response to the COVID-19 pandemic.